By David Elver for REALTOR.ca

 If you are thinking about doing anything with your sloped backyard, such as installing an inground pool, or you have any other questions about real estate, give me a call at 905-683-7800.

 David Elver's article was initially published on REALTOR.ca.
-You can find it by clicking here
+You can find it by clicking here.

 REALTOR.ca is the most popular and most trusted real estate website in Canada.
 Owned and operated by the Canadian Real Estate Association (CREA), REALTOR.ca provides up-to-date and reliable information that makes finding your dream property easy and enjoyable.
-REALTOR.ca is popular with sellers, buyers, and renters and is accessible online and on mobile devices.
+REALTOR.ca is popular with sellers, buyers, and renters and is accessible online and on mobile devices. |

-David Elver is a Vancouver-based freelance writer, editor, and screenwriter who has worked with some of Canada’s leading public- and private-sector organizations.
+About the Author David Elver is a Vancouver-based freelance writer, editor, and screenwriter who has worked with some of Canada’s leading public- and private-sector organizations.
 His work has appeared in newspapers, magazines, and online publications across Canada, and run the gamut from feature articles and social media success stories to best-selling coffee table books and two feature-length television movies.
-David enjoys kayaking, snowshoeing, and sunset strolls on the beach, although usually not at the same time.
+David enjoys kayaking, snowshoeing, and sunset strolls on the beach, although usually not at the same time. |

 Homesellers - Find Out What Homes in Your Neighbourhood are Selling For!
 You can receive a FREE computerized printout of ALL recent Home Sales and Current Listings in your neighbourhood.
 Click here!